 3. The educational assessment system component utilized by the School Board to measure individual students' educational progress must be based, to the extent annual tests are administered, on indicators of achievement growth that show an individual student's prior achievement.
 Indicators of achievement and prior achievement must be based on highly reliable statewide or districtwide assessments.
 The School Board will utilize models developed by the Commissioner for measuring individual student progress.
 The School Board must coordinate with MDE in evaluating school sites and continuous improvement plans, consistent with best practices.

-D. Advisory Committee for Comprehensive Continuous Improvement of Student Achievement
+D. Comprehensive Continuous Improvement of Student Achievement

 1. By October of each year, the ICAC will meet to advise and assist the school district in the implementation of the school district system accountability and comprehensive continuous improvement process.